 Many of the extension dates initially set forth in those General Orders are now approaching.
+This General Order incorporates provisions of many of the prior orders, includes updated information and findings, and continues suspension of many court functions for roughly an additional four weeks.

 The Court continues to monitor closely the state of the health crisis in Utah and around the nation.
 President Trump's March 13, 2020 National Emergency declaration remains in effect.
-Governor Herbert declared a state of emergency on March 6, 2020, and while restrictions have been imposed and relaxed, new daily cases of COVID-19 in Utah continue at sustained, not declining, numbers.
+Governor Herbert declared a state of emergency on March 6, 2020, and while restrictions have been imposed and relaxed, new daily cases of COVID-19 in Utah continue in significant numbers.
 The World Health Organization advises that the global pandemic is not subsiding.
 Finally, the Judicial Conference of the United States has found that emergency conditions due to the national COVID-19 crisis have affected and will materially affect the functioning of the federal courts.